rakesh611/trivy-ubuntu-workstation/README.md

 1. Apply the namespace

 2. Apply the PersistentVolume:
+3. Apply the Persistentvolumeclaim
-3. Deploy the Trivy Ubuntu workstation pod:
+4. Deploy the Trivy Ubuntu workstation pod:
-4. (Optional) Apply the NodePort service for external access:
+5. (Optional) Apply the NodePort service for external access:
-5. Access the pod:
+6. Access the pod:
-6. Verify installed tools and Trivy: trivy --version vim --version git --version
+7. Verify installed tools and Trivy: trivy --version vim --version git --version